odoo/owl/doc/v3/owl/reference/hooks.md

 ```

 - `dependencies` is a function returning an array of values.
 It is the tracked
-  part of the hook: the callback runs again whenever a reactive value read here
+  part of the hook: it runs again whenever a reactive value read here changes.
-  changes.
+  The resulting array is compared with the previous one (element by element),
+  and the callback only runs if it actually changed.
 - `callback` receives the dependencies as its arguments.
 Like an effect
   callback, it may return a cleanup function, which is then called before the
   next run and when the component is destroyed.